123MRaahimRizwan/TextUtils-React-Application/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Text Editor React Application made with the help of a youtube video here is the [link](https://www.youtube.com/playlist?list=PLu0W_9lII9agx66oZnT6IyhcMIbUMNMdt)

 ## Available Scripts